Photographs

 Blond rods

 The rod shown above is constructed in conventional fashion using the cleanest available cane with minimal marking.
-Most of my blond rods are now constructed "nodeless", that is the nodes are removed and the remaining cane is spliced together.
+Many of my blond rods are now constructed "nodeless", that is the nodes are removed and the remaining cane is spliced together.
 Some makers maintain that this gives a stronger rod as the nodes are perceived as being the weakest part of the material.
 However my objective in using this technique is to obtain the best clean cane from the culm giving a more sustainable approach than discarding so much basically sound material due to surface marking.
 The nodeless construction allows short lengths of marked strips to be discarded rather than full length strips.

-Below is an example of a blond rod with a swelled butt.
+Below again is an example of a blond rod with a swelled butt.
 In this case a 7ft FE Thomas 3 weight.

 Flamed rods